krqi/overklig_opcua/CONTRIBUTING.md

-# Contributing to open62541
+# Contributing to opcua

-Contributions to open62541 include code, documentation, answering user questions, running the project's infrastructure, and advocating for all types of open62541 users.
+Contributions to opcua include code, documentation, answering user questions, running the project's infrastructure, and advocating for all types of opcua users.

-The open62541 project welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
+The opcua project welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.

-This guide explains the process for contributing to the open62541 project's core repository and describes what to expect at each step.
+This guide explains the process for contributing to the opcua project's core repository and describes what to expect at each step.
 Thank you for considering these point.

-Your friendly open62541 community!
+Your friendly opcua community!

 ## Code of Conduct

-The open62541 project has a [Code of Conduct](./CODE_OF_CONDUCT.md) that *all* contributors are expected to follow.
+The opcua project has a [Code of Conduct](./CODE_OF_CONDUCT.md) that *all* contributors are expected to follow.
 This code describes the *minimum* behavior expectations for all contributors.